 There is much to report on this spring, starting with a collapse of an out building on Utah Street in Benton Park.
 It can still be salvaged, though.
 Below, as I suspected would happen, another of the houses sitting on the old quarry, whose porch had collapsed in the last six months, has been demolished in Benton Park West.

-Update: The church was purchased at the City tax auction in mid 2019, and is now being renovated into a community arts center.
+Update: The church was purchased at the City tax auction in mid 2019, and was being renovated into a community arts center; however, all signs of activity ended long ago.

 Nothing more has happened at the old Grace Lutheran, but I did capture this haunting image of light shining through the still-beautiful stained glass windows.